 Meta Secures 20-Year Deal for Full Output of Illinois Nuclear Plant

-- The agreement will expand the Clinton Clean Energy Center's output by 30 megawatts and preserve over 1,100 local jobs.
+- The deal will expand the output of the Clinton Clean Energy Center by 30 megawatts and preserve 1,100 jobs, according to the companies.

 This nuclear plant was set to close.
 Then Meta stepped in to power AI data centers